Puzzl3d3d/simple-socket/README.md

 For the client, you would use `toServer(data, convert=bool)`

 ### Conversion
-As stated above in the `auto_convert` specificatiion, the `convert=bool` keyword argument of the sending data functions can be used instead of treating every piece of incoming data as JSON, instead going case-by-case
+As stated above in the `auto_convert` specification, the `convert=bool` keyword argument of the sending data functions can be used instead of treating every piece of data as JSON, instead going case-by-case